oasis-tcs/openc2-ap-er/oc2edr.md

 OpenC2 Consumers that receive 'Stop device' commands
 * but cannot access the device specified in the device Target
     * MUST respond with status code 500
-    * SHOULD respond with 'cannot access file' in the status text
+    * SHOULD respond with 'cannot access device' in the status text

 #### 2.3.6.2 Stop process
 Stops an active process.
 A 'Process' Target MUST contain at least one property.